luisdrita/warcraft12321/readme.md

 ### It's me Luigi! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-A PhD student in Imperial College London using nutrition to help fighting cancer and COVID-19. 🍲 Also co-founded CycleAI which aims to improve cyclists' safety in our roads. 🚴
+A PhD student in Imperial College London using nutrition to help treating and preventing cancer and COVID-19. 🍲 Also co-founded CycleAI which aims to improve cyclists' safety in our roads. 🚴

 **Motto:** Translating atoms 👉️ bits